Star Tribune wins Pulitzer for George Floyd reporting; Darnella Frazier also cited

 Star Tribune journalists covered the rage in Minneapolis, where protesters burned buildings including a police station.

-A Hennepin County jury in April returned two murder convictions against Chauvin, who is white.
+A Hennepin County jury in April returned two murder convictions against Chauvin.

+"Our staff poured its heart and soul into covering this story.
+It has been such a traumatic and tragic time for our community," Star Tribune Editor Rene Sanchez said in a statement following the announcement.
+"We felt that our journalism had to capture the full truth and depth of this pain and the many questions it renewed about Minnesota and the country."

+The Pulitzer Prize is one of journalism's most prestigious honors.
+Friday's prize is the fifth for the Star Tribune.

 The feature photography prize went to AP's chief photographer in Spain, Emilio Morenatti, who captured haunting images of an older couple embracing through a plastic sheet, mortuary workers in hazmat gear removing bodies and of people enduring the crisis in isolation.